OpenIotNetwork/LoRa-gpstrack/README.md

 ##### I get an error when trying to program the Arduino, what to do?
 Press the reset button of the Shield while programming.

+##### I only see packets received by the gateway but not in the application
+Check that you have disabled Frame Counter Checks in the device configuration of TTN Console.

 ##### I want to only transmit on one channel, is this possible?
 By default the LMIC library transmits on three default channels.
 You can disable the wanted channels by looking for these lines in the code: